R-uFu-s/rustviz_doc/README.md

             --- END Variable Definitions --- */
         ```
     - `extract_events`
         Builds a vector of `(line number, event)` tuples by parsing the comments of each line in the main.rs file.
-Note that said vector only contains the string representations of each event and not [External Events](#ExternalEvents).
+Note that at this moment said vector only contains the string representations of each event and not [External Events](#ExternalEvents).
         ```
             let r1 = &s; // !{ StaticBorrow(s->r1) }
             let r2 = &s; // !{ StaticBorrow(s->r2) }